 Instructions

-- Add pears, honey, lemon, and Riesling to a small saucepan over medium heat and stir to combine.Bring mixture to a boil.
+- Add cut pears, honey, and Riesling to a small saucepan over medium heat.
+Squeeze in juice from lemon.

-- Reduce heat and simmer for 8-10 minutes then remove mixture from heat and allow to cool for about 15 minutes.
+- Reduce heat and simmer for 8-10 minutes then turn off heat and allow mixture to cool for about 15 minutes.

-- Pour contents of saucepan into a food processor or blender and pulse until smooth (about one full minute).
+- Carefully transfer contents of saucepan to a food processor or blender and pulse until smooth (about one full minute).

 Video